kubermatic/docs/content/installation/install_master/_index.en.md

         region: DE
       seed:
         bringyourown:
-  # The name needs to match the a context in the kubeconfig given to the controller
+  # The name needs to match the a context in the kubeconfig given to the kubermatic-api
   seed-2: #Master
     location: Datacenter 2
     country: US